 Introducing Flow BasePacks

-The existing FlowBaseComponents will continue to work indefinitely, but will not be enhanced in the next year, and we do not recommend the use of it as a prerequisite in new development.
+There is an older FlowBaseComponents that is now obsolete, and we do not recommend the use of it as a prerequisite in new development.
 The existing FlowBaseComponents package version 1.3.4 will remain available for use with components that require it.
 We’re going to be encouraging extension developers to make use of these new base packs, going forward, and don’t plan to enhance FlowBaseComponents

 Going forward, we’re breaking FlowBaseComponents into two packages: